 There are many ways for you to engage with us.
 The communications you receive from us will be tailored to the nature of that engagement(s).

 By joining Coeliac UK as a member, depending on the option chosen, you will receive some or all of the following essential communications and services containing information on living gluten free and related health conditions and on the campaigning, research and fundraising activities of the charity should you wish to join in at any point.
-A full list of all member services is available here.
+The list of services for each member package is available here.

 - Food and Drink Guide (once a year) via post (also available via website and app)

-- Crossed Grain Magazine (three times a year) via post (also available via website)
+- Live Well Gluten Free Magazine (twice a year) via post (also available via website)

 - E-newsletters via email or website